 (4) Take your Dog for Tapas

 Continuing the theme of doggy dining, our best doggy dining experience has to be Tapas at Brindisa Battersea so this deserves a slot of its own on our list.
 Pups are given their own Doggy Tapas basket and can also choose one of the delicious Doggy Tapas off the menu free of charge.
 Belinha couldn’t believe her luck!
-Full review coming soon on the blog, in the meantime here’s the link to Brindisa Battersea where the Doggy Tapas Menu is available daily from 12-5pm.
+Read our full Doggy Tapas review here or here’s the link to Brindisa Battersea where the Doggy Tapas Menu is available daily from 12-5pm.

 Where: Unit 25, Battersea Power Station, Circus Rd W, London SW11 8EZ